Chassis No: WDB2010361F738813

 The owner of Speedart Motorsports in his constant pursuit of significant homologation specials was referred to the current caretaker of the car via a close associate, while visiting Athens on December of 2019 and a private treaty deal was achieved since the car was not advertised for sale.

 The proper arrangements were made immediately and the Evo II arrived at the Port of Everglades in Miami on March 2, 2020.
-The motorcar has been part of our private reserve collection and displayed to our guests ever since with a total use of 70 maintenance miles.
+The motorcar has been part of our private reserve collection and displayed in our showroom ever since with a total use of 70 maintenance miles.

 To call this Mercedes-Benz a perfect and unmolested example is an understatement as it will challenge the most critical judge of any top flight concours venue.
 The extroverted livery still retains its first paint glaze and it is free of any blemishes or imperfections.
-The business office is showroom fresh with all systems functioning as the day it left the Sindelfingen assembly line.
+The business office is showroom fresh with all systems functioning as the day it left the Sindelfingen assembly line – a thorough paint examination of all panels and ferrous body surfaces reaffirms the fact that the automobile has never been subjected to any repairs or re-spray.
 The engine bay is equally impressive with all components and cadmium plated hardware in near new status, the original cosmoline coating is still apparent on the underbody, further attesting to the fastidious care the automobile has received throughout its life.

-A twist of the key will be answered by the brawny idle that’s typical of highly-tuned atmospheric four cylinders and a few precursory actuations of the clutch in neutral reveals a standard level of resistance that translates into a pretty standard degree of grabbiness, once engaged.
+A twist of the key will be answered by the brawny idle that’s typical of highly-tuned atmospheric four cylinder motor and a few precursory actuations of the clutch in neutral reveals a standard level of resistance that translates into an excellent degree of grabbiness, once engaged.

 The Cosworth flavored engine spools up more than quickly enough (courtesy of the AMG PowerPack) to make rev-matching a very easy exercise and the dog-leg Gertrag gearbox shifts with remarkable precision.
 So if you would ever want to drive a DTM car on the street, this is as close you’ll get to the experience in OEM form.

-We are excited to discuss an ownership opportunity of this race-bred saloon as well as arrange a private viewing in our gallery of what arguably is destined to be one of the most significant chapters in the Mercedes-Benz pantheon.
+We are excited to discuss an ownership opportunity of this race bred super-saloon as well as arrange a private viewing in our gallery of what arguably is destined to be one of the most significant chapters in the Mercedes-Benz pantheon.